Language-Agnostic Bias Detection in Language Models with Bias Probing: Introduction

+These patterns are examined across various templates and corpus examples to identify consistent preferences exhibited by PLMs.
+We then show the links between biases extracted with our method and bias present in the pretraining data of examined PLMs.
+We provide a comprehensive analysis of bias in the pretraining data of BERT.
+We examine the context positivity rate of sentences containing nationality information and also investigate the nationalities of authors in the Wikipedia part of the pretraining data.
+Furthermore, we present connections between biases present in the real world and biases extracted via \themethod, particularly in relation to minority groups, geopolitics, and historical relations.
+Finally, the consistency of these patterns across different templates enhances the robustness and validity of our findings, which have been rigorously confirmed through an extensive testing process in six languages.

-{Our paper makes the following contributions:} \\ (i) \textbf{Robustness}: We propose \themethod, a novel sentiment surfacing method that detects bias in PLMs across languages.
-Through robustness checks, we confirm \themethod's reliability and applicability across different variables such as languages, PLMs, and templates, thus improving over existing work.\\ (ii) \textbf{Pretraining Data Bias}: We quantify the nationality bias in BERT's pretraining data and show that \themethod detects BERT's bias with a significant correlation, thus strongly suggesting a causal relationship between pretraining and PLM bias.\\ (iii) \textbf{Linkage to Real-world Biases}: We apply \themethod to six languages and demonstrate the relationship between real-world bias (as confirmed by collaborating political scientists) and bias of monolingual PLMs identified by \themethod.
+{Our paper makes the following contributions:} \\ (i) \textbf{Pretraining Data Bias}: We quantify the nationality bias in BERT's pretraining data and show that \themethod detects BERT's bias with a significant correlation, thus strongly suggesting a causal relationship between pretraining data and PLM bias.\\ (ii) \textbf{Linkage to Real-world Biases}: We apply \themethod to six languages and demonstrate the relationship between real-world bias about minorities, geopolitics, and historical relations and intrinsic bias of monolingual PLMs identified by \themethod, finding support in the relevant political science literature.\\ (iii) \textbf{Robustness}: We propose \themethod, a novel bias probing method that detects intrinsic bias in PLMs across languages.
+Through robustness checks, we confirm \themethod's reliability and applicability across different variables such as languages, PLMs, and templates, thus improving over existing work.\\